MilenTecle/random-destination/README.md

 # The Random Destination Generator

-The Random Destination Generator is an interactive text-based application, that will let the user travel plan in fun a creative way.
-The application provides the user with a randomized city based on continent preference.
+The Random Destination Generator is an engaging, text-based application that will add creativity to travel planning.
+The application is interactive, giving the user the oppurtunity to design their travel plans in a unique and entertaining way.
+The users select their prefered contintent and the application generates a randomized city, giving the user a surprise destination.

 The live link can be found here - [The Random Destination Generator](https://random-destination-generator-3e9ef050a262.herokuapp.com/)